Battle of Solebay: Battle

 De Ruyter had employed a new formation, creating from the various squadrons under Jan van Brakel a "forlorn hope" squadron of 18 ships and 18 fireships, which was to attack the enemy ahead of the main force and attempt to cause confusion with its fireships.
 However, this failed, and the battle had to be fought between the main squadrons.
 Having the weather gauge, De Ruyter attacked the enemy around 8 a.m. at full speed.
 He himself directing his attack against the middle squadron as usual.
 The Duke of York, who commanded the Allied middle squadron, and De Ruyter fiercely bombarded each other.
 York was forced to move his flag twice, finally to London, as his flagships and St Michael were taken out of action.
 Prince was crippled by De Ruyter's flagship De Zeven Provinciën in a two-hour duel.
 De Ruyter was accompanied by the representative of the States-General of the Netherlands, Cornelis de Witt (the brother of Grand Pensionary Johan de Witt) who bravely remained seated on the main deck, although half of his guard of honour standing next to him was killed or wounded.

-In the meantime Banckert had taken on the French squadron under d'Estrées, which flew the white flag.
+In the meantime Banckert had taken on the French squadron under Estrées, which flew the white flag.
 The French, quite far away from the English squadrons, steered south followed by Banckert.
 They fiercely exchanged fire throughout the day, inflicting severe damage on each other without significantly influencing the battle's outcome.
-This later led to various speculations about the actual separation of the two squadrons, with many wrongly attributing it to secret mutual agreements or D'Estrees' reluctance to participate more fully in the battle, possibly related to a supposed mission to weaken the two great maritime powers against each other.
-(Note: Mahan comments in defense of d'Estrées manoevre: "...both the English and Ruyter thought that the French rather avoided than sought close action.
-Had d'Estrées, however, gone about, and attempted to break through the line of experienced Dutchmen to windward of him with the still raw seamen of France, the result would have been as disastrous as that which overtook the Spanish admiral at the battle of St. Vincent a hundred and twenty-five years later, when he tried to reunite his broken fleet by breaking through the close order of Jervis and Nelson.)
+This later led to various speculations about the actual separation of the two squadrons, with many wrongly attributing it to secret mutual agreements or Estrées' reluctance to participate more fully in the battle, possibly related to a supposed mission to weaken the two great maritime powers against each other.
+(Note: Mahan comments in defense of Estrées manoevre: "...both the English and Ruyter thought that the French rather avoided than sought close action.
+Had Estrées, however, gone about, and attempted to break through the line of experienced Dutchmen to windward of him with the still raw seamen of France, the result would have been as disastrous as that which overtook the Spanish admiral at the battle of St. Vincent a hundred and twenty-five years later, when he tried to reunite his broken fleet by breaking through the close order of Jervis and Nelson.)
 Nevertheless, the Superbe was heavily damaged and des Rabesnières killed by fire from Enno Doedes Star's Groningen; total French casualties were about 450.